nico-or/data_london_bikes/docs/analysis/index.md

 # Analysis

-Now we will make a review of the main objets of the dataset:
+Now we will make a review of the main entities of the dataset:

 - Trips
 - Bikes